Short-term plans: Get this for health insurance between jobs

 These plans aren’t for everyone.
 There are some drawbacks to getting short-term health insurance between jobs that you need to consider.
 Short-term plans…

-If you have a preexisting condition, it could disqualify you for short-term health insurance.7
+If you have a preexisting condition, it may not be covered under the short-term policy and could disqualify you for short-term health insurance because these plans are medically underwritten.7

 Short-term health insurance plans are not subject to the prohibitions on discrimination based on: